mydumper/mydumper/docs/mydumper_usage.rst

 .. option:: --binlogs, -b

-   Get the binlogs from the server as well as the dump files
+   Get the binlogs from the server as well as the dump files (You need to compile with -DWITH_BINLOG=ON)

 .. option::  --daemon, -D